amaan211/amaan211/README.md

 # **Introduction**
 My name is Amaan Khan and I am 17 years old.
 I am a first year student pursuing Bachelor's degree (Btech.) in Computer Science.

-I aspire to become a knowledgeable software developer and to realise that dream, I am learning new things everyday.
+I aspire to become a knowledgeable software developer and to realize that dream, I am learning new things everyday.

 # **Languages and Frameworks**
 * Python